Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Nested Pseudotrees

-In {\bf Case~A.2}, {\bf A.3}, and {\bf A.4}, $u$ belongs to the $c$-flag and $v$ does not.
+In {\bf Case~A.2}, {\bf A.3}, and {\bf A.4}, $u$ belongs to $C$ and $v$ does not.
 Observe that, $c$ and $v$ are not cycle-vertices.
-Let $H'$ be the graph obtained by removing from $G$ the vertices belonging to the $c$-flag and by inserting the edge $(c,v)$, if it is not in $G$ already.
+Refer to \cref{fig:cases-pseudotree-a}.
+Let $H'$ be the graph obtained by removing from $G$ the vertices belonging to $C$ and by inserting the edge $(c,v)$, if it is not in $G$ already.
 Note that, $H'$ is a cycle-pseudotree.
 In fact, $c$ and $v$ are vertices of the cycle of $P$.
-Refer to \cref{fig:cases-pseudotree-a}.
 We obtain a drawing $\Gamma'$ of $H'$ as follows.
-If $H'$ is a cycle-tree we draw it by applying \Cref{lem:one-connected-construction}; otherwise $H'$ is a cycle-pseudotree containing less vertices than $H$, and thus the drawing $\Gamma'$ of $H'$ can be obtained recursively using $(c,v)$ as the reference edge.
+If $H'$ is a cycle-tree we draw it by applying \Cref{lem:one-connected-construction}; otherwise $H'$ is a cycle-pseudotree containing less vertices than $H$, and thus the drawing $\Gamma'$ of $H'$ can be obtained recursively using $(c,v)$ as the disposable edge.
 We now modify $\Gamma'$ to obtain $\Gamma$.
-Let $H_{e}$ be the union of the $c$-flag, the vertex $v$, and the edges $(c,v)$ and $(u,v)$.
+Let $H_{e}$ be the union of the $c$-flag $C$, the vertex $v$, and the edges $(c,v)$ and $(u,v)$.
 Clearly, $H_{e}$ is a pseudotree, and thus a partial $2$-tree.
-Let $T$ be a triangle that is nice for $(c,v)$ in $\Gamma'$.
-We draw $H_{e}$ by applying \cref{prop:series-parallel} with respect to $T$ and edge $(c,v)$ using $O(\Delta)$ additional slopes.
+Let $R$ be a nice rhombus for $(c,v)$ in $\Gamma'$.
+We draw $H_{e}$ inside $R$ by applying \cref{prop:series-parallel} using $O(\Delta)$ additional slopes.
 Finally, we remove the edge $(c,v)$, if it is not in $H$.
 This provides $\Gamma$.

 We show that the recursion moves to Case~B or to Case~C in at most two steps.
-If {\bf Case~A.2} applies, then $v$ still belongs to the $c'$-flag in $H' \setminus (c,v)$ and $c$ does not belong to the $x$-flag of any cut-vertex $x$ of $H' \setminus (c,v)$.
+If {\bf Case~A.2} applies, then $v$ still belongs to the $c'$-flag $C'$ in $H' \setminus (c,v)$ and $c$ does not belong to any $x$-flag of a cut-vertex $x$ of $H' \setminus (c,v)$.
 Therefore, if $c$ belongs to the $(w,z)$-flag of some $2$-cut $\{w,z\}$ of $H' \setminus (c,v)$, and thus of $G_1$, then we recurse to {\bf Case~A.3}, otherwise $c$ belongs to $G_2$, and we recurse to {\bf Case~A.4}.
 If {\bf Case~A.3} applies, then we recurse to one of {\bf Case~B.1}, {\bf B.2}, and {\bf B.3}.
 If {\bf Case~A.4} applies, then we recurse to one of {\bf Case B.3} and {\bf Case C}.

 In {\bf Case~B}, both $u$ and $v$ are vertices of $G_1$.
 We will construct a drawing $\Gamma_1$ of the graph $G_1 \cup (u,v)$.
 Then, $\Gamma$ is obtained from $\Gamma_1$ by drawing all the $c$-flags of $G$ using $O(\Delta)$ new slopes, as described in the proof of \cref{le:1conn}.